 Whether you’re starting your first or final year of college, always remember: less is more when you’re living in a dorm or apartment!

-You should have enough clean clothes, and underwear, for at least a week in each season.
+You should have enough clean clothes and underwear for at least a week in each season.
 Otherwise, you’ll end up doing laundry multiple times a week, something you won’t have time or the willpower for.
+You don’t want to run out of clothes either, though—the goal is to pack just the ✨right✨ amount.

 Everyday/Class:

-Get a few basic tees or tank tops of varying lengths (cropped tees count, too) in different basic colors like black, white, grey, and navy blue.
-Also, throw in at least one fun tee in your favorite color for variety!
+Get a few basic tees or tank tops of varying lengths (cropped tees count, too) in different basic colors like black, white, gray, and navy blue.
+Also, throw in at least one fun tee in your favorite color for variety, or a graphic print tee that features a band or a cute saying.

-These can be worn alone in summer or layered under cardigans, jackets, and long-sleeved tops in winter.
-(See our guide to everyday outfits for how we love to wear these.)
+These can be worn alone in summer or layered under cardigans, jackets, and long-sleeved tops in the fall and winter.
+(See our guide to casual college outfits for examples of how we wear these.)

 3 Cute Tops (Blouses, Bodysuits, and/or Basic Crop Tops)

-These would be your trendy pieces that rotate from year to year; they can include crop tops, cute cami tanks, and button-downs!
+These would be your trendy pieces that rotate from year to year; they can include crop tops, plaid/flannel shirts, cute cami tanks, and button-down shirts (which are also great for layering over camis!).

 4 Sweaters